sinsesgo: An autonomous daily briefing on Spanish media bias

 Models split between two tiers, routed through OpenRouter so I can swap them without touching the code:

-Cheap extraction · google/gemini-2.5-flash parser, framing, perspective balance
+Cheap extraction · google/gemini-2.5-flash framing, perspective balance

 Here is what each agent does: